 If you don’t know the interpretation of a word (be it in English or Nepali), but you do understand the meaning, use a word with the closest meaning or simply explain it using multiple words.

 If the segment is too long to note down, then either ask for a repetition or eliminate unnecessary details and interpret the gist only.

 PRESERVE THE MEANING.

-It’s OK to ask for more than 1 repetition despite negative marking.
-If you know that you can interpret 100% provided that the segment is replayed, then you should ask for a repeat.
+It’s OK to take more than 1 repetition despite negative marking.
+If you know that you can interpret 100% provided that the segment is replayed, then you should take a repeat.
 With a second repeat you’ll get negative marking and only lose 1 point, but without it you could have distorted the meaning and ended up losing more than 1 point.